 There are also a number of ways to get involved, including making a donation or becoming a member of our network.

-Women and men contribute differently to the causes of climate change.
+Different genders contribute differently to the causes of climate change.
 Individual carbon footprints are a product of gendered roles, responsibilities and identities.

 The impacts of climate change vary by gender.
 Due to their socially constructed roles and attributed responsibilities, climate change mitigation puts additional burdens to wlinta* (women, lesbians, inter, non-binary, trans, agender people), e.g. for family and community care.
 For the same reasons, they are often more vulnerable to the effects of climate change.